ajay786singh/pfennings-1/wordpress/wp-content/plugins/store-locator/readme.txt

 * __New default fields:__ Fax & Email Address

 = Target Users =
-* Those of you who create sites for clients using WordPress
+* Those who create sites for clients using WordPress
-* Those of you who want to show your important locations (stores, buildings, points of interest, etc.) in an easily searchable manner.
+* Those who want to show your important locations (stores, buildings, points of interest, etc.) in an easily searchable manner.

 = Great Built-In Functionality & Features =
 * You can use it for numerous countries, which will continue to be added as Google adds new countries to their Google Maps API.
 See the documentation for the latest